sistedes/handle.generator/README.md

-# Sistedes Digital Library Tools
+# SISTEDES Digital Library Tools

 Tools for the Sistedes digital library.

 ## es.sistedes.handle.generator

-Generates a list of handle value lines to register the handles for the wordpress entries in the [Sistedes Digital Library](http://biblioteca.sistedes.es).
+Generates a list of handle value lines to register the handles for the wordpress entries in the [SISTEDES Digital Library](http://biblioteca.sistedes.es).

 ### Downloads

-Find the releases at https://github.com/abelgomez/sistedes.biblioteca/releases
+Find the releases at https://github.com/sistedes/handle.generator/releases

 To run the tool, only the `generator.jar` file is needed.